 The Sony F5 is advertised on CVP for £10,295 in the UK + VAT and $16,490 USD from B&H in the US.
 The Canon C300 is currently selling for £9,150.
 No doubt you would spend a touch more on Sony F5 accessories than with the Canon C300, first off you need a view finder (from CVPs site it isn't clear, but it doesn't look like the viewfinder is included) at around £2000, and the batteries will set you back £300 each.

-The side panel of the camera bears more than a passing resemblance to Arri's Alexa, which is no bad thing.
-This is a panel that is well configured and looks easy to use.
+The side panel of the camera bares more than a passing resemblance to Arri's Alexa, which is no bad thing.
+This is a panel that is well configured and easy to use.

 Sony have been making cameras for professional, broadcast use for years, and it shows.
 There is a lot about this camera that just makes sense ergonomically: XLR audio inputs are positioned at the base of the camera.
 (Unlike the C300/500 which attaches them to an LCD monitor, which firstly you may not wish to use, and secondly is higher than the lens, so you have to be careful not to let the cables get in your shot ).